badabing2005/PixelFlasher/README.md

 - Fully Automated.
 - Ability to pre-patch factory image with Magisk (without user interaction) and perform upgrades without loosing root.
 No more multiple reboots, or setting airplane mode and clearing storage to retain Safetynet passing.
-(This Assumes that the phone was previously rooted with Magisk and setup to pass safetynet)
+(This Assumes that the phone was previously rooted with Magisk)
-- Ability to flash custom ROM
+- Ability to flash custom ROM (without or without patching boot.img)
+- Ability to flash vbmeta (experimental) without or without disabling verity and or verification.
+(Currently supported only through preferences file.)

 ## Prerequisites
 - [Android SDK Platform-Tools](https://developer.android.com/studio/releases/platform-tools.html)